 stardrive, and save Earth's population from a

-modifying the human body, traveling to the stars, destroying entire planets...
+reprogramming the human body, traveling to the stars, destroying entire planets

 and surviving on their own.
-Through their actions, all of galactic society is
+Their actions toss all of galactic society into

-tossed into turmoil, and Earth becomes a symbol of hope and change for all
+turmoil, and Earth becomes the symbol of danger to many intelligent species, and